katiestar99/ansible/docs/docsite/rst/reference_appendices/general_precedence.rst

 To override all other settings in all other categories, you can use extra variables: ``--extra-vars`` or ``-e`` at the command line.
 Values passed with ``-e`` are variables, not command-line options, and they will override configuration settings, command-line options, and playbook keywords as well as variables set elsewhere.
 For example, this task will connect as ``brian`` not as ``carol``::

-   ansible -u carol -e 'ansible_user=brian' -a whoami all
+   assible -u carol -e 'assible_user=brian' -a whoami all

 You must specify both the variable name and the value with ``--extra-vars``.